Thinking About Who I Am

 - How do I tell others what I need?

-- What do I want to keep private about my health and choices?
+- What do I want to keep private about my health and lifestyle choices?

 - Who do I trust to make decisions for me if I can’t make them myself?